 ARRIVE EARLY FOR YOUR HEARING.
 Please get to the place where the hearing will be held about 30 minutes before the hearing and sign in.
 You will be subject to a comprehensive search of your person and belongings.
-Do not try to carry into the place of the hearing any object that could be considered to be dangerous (such as a legally registered hand gun).
+Do not carry into the place of the hearing any object that could be considered to be dangerous (such as a legally registered hand gun).

 Many hearings are held in the Social Security Hearings Office which is in the Federal Building, 100 State Street, 4th Floor (Room 4140), between Church and Andrews Streets, in the City of Rochester (ZIP 14614).
 On street parking is very difficult in that area and WE DO NOT RECOMMEND THAT YOU PARK AT A PARKING METER NEAR THE BUILDING.
 There are surface and parking garages in the area of the Building including the Sister Cities Garage.

 The “Suburban” District Office is located in the Kohl’s Plaza, 4050 West Ridge Road, 2nd Floor Conference Room, in the Town of Greece (ZIP 14626).
 There is free surface parking at this District Office.